strike65/SwiftyStats/index.md

 > * SwiftyStatsTests (Test suite)
 > * SwiftStatsCLTest (a command line demo)

-*Each target must be built individually (i.e. no dependencies are defined)!*
+*Each target must be built individually (i.e., no dependencies are defined)!*

 In addition, a Playground is added to
 > * test the framework and